 No. Applications must be submitted directly to the VCRO via the link to the application form provided in the How to Apply section.

 - What are the expectations of the Rose Hills Innovators?

 Rose Hills Innovators will be required to provide regular updates on their research progress and milestones achieved.
-The progress of each project will be reviewed by the Program’s Academic Advisory.
 Some reporting may be required beyond the project end date to market the success of the program.
-During the project time period, Innovators may change the direction of their research as necessitated by scientific discovery, access to funding, etc. Only major changes in direction should be coordinated in advance with the Rose Hills Innovators Academic Advisory Committee.
+During the project time period, Innovators may change the direction of their research as necessitated by scientific discovery, access to funding, etc. Only major changes in direction should be coordinated in advance with the Rose Hills Innovators program manager.

 - Who is eligible to apply?

 Applications to the program are restricted to full-time UC Berkeley faculty at the Assistant and Associate ranks of any professorial series (including adjunct, in-residence, health sciences, clinical, and professor of clinical optometry) who work in the fields of science, technology, engineering, and math (STEM).
 Bio-medical research is eligible for support.

 Applicants must be full-time faculty at the university at the start of, and during the entire award period.
 If an applicant is an Associate Professor, then they should be at the Associate level for at least the first year of funding starting July 1.

 - Are multi-PI proposals permitted?
 If so, do all PIs need to meet the eligibility requirements?

 The award may go to a single faculty PI or a faculty team.
 For team awards, all co-PIs must meet all the necessary criteria.
 The PI/co-PIs may collaborate with other researchers/faculty and it is not necessary for collaborators to meet the eligibility requirements.
 Collaborations may extend beyond UC Berkeley.
 The Innovator/s (PI or co-PIs for a team award) will be selected for their excellence and high potential for making a lasting impact.